mediafly/extensions-documentation/interactives.md

 Mediafly's apps have been optimized for very advanced synchronization and download use cases.
 We offer a set of Interactives calls to obtain information about downloads and control the app.

 #### Show Downloader
+*mflyCommands.js:* mflyCommands.showDownloader(_x-coord, y-coord, width, height_) <br>
 *URL:* mfly://control/showDownloader?x=[x-coord]&y=[y-coord]&w=[width]&h=[height] <br>
-*Description:* Shows the Downloader dialog at x-coord, y-coord coordinates with specified width and height. <br>
+*Description:* Shows the Downloader dialog at x-coord, y-coord coordinates with specified width and height.
+Parameters x-coord, y-coord, width, and height are all optional, and only work with iOS. <br>
 *Availability:* iOS, Android (soon)

 #### Get total download progress
+*mflyCommands.js:* mflyCommands.getDownloadStatus() <br>
 *URL:* mfly://data/download/status <br>
 *Description:* Get total download progress, as a range between 0 (no downloads started) and 1 (all downloads complete), and number of failed downloads. <br>